-BONUS: Take Practice Photos to Perfect the Proper Angles
+30. Take Practice Photos to Perfect the Proper Angles

 Kyle Hiscock, Realtor, The Hiscock SOLD Team

-“If you’re new to taking real estate photos, the best way to learn what angles will showcase your listings best is by practicing and making sure also that you take lots of photos.
-You can always delete bad photos but you cannot select a photo if you haven’t taken it.
-I suggest taking photos of each room from almost every angle that is possible.”
+If you’re new to taking real estate photos, the best way to learn what angles will showcase your listing best is by practicing and making sure that you take lots of photos.
+You can always delete bad photos, but you cannot select a photo if you haven’t taken it.
+I suggest taking photos of each room from almost every possible angle.

 Solomon Poretsky, Chief Development Officer, SVN International Corp

 Your most powerful photographic tools are your eyes and your feet.
 If your angle is wrong, moving a few feet (or inches!) in either direction can make a big difference, and just looking carefully at the picture once you’ve taken it (assuming you’re using digital) can tell you if it’s a keeper or if you need to do something different.

 Take various photos of each room but don’t post every single one in the listing.
 Try to use the best shot of each room—maybe two if it’s a big one, an odd shape, or just absolutely brilliantly detailed.
 Nobody wants to be sifting through your entire library of images; they want to know if the house is worth buying.
 Show them the best and they’ll fill in the blanks themselves.

 Todd Jones, Full Service Real Estate Broker for Rodeo Realty, HomeLight